 The x-rays below demonstrate a lateral malleolar fracture that is displaced and has shortening which requires surgical repair (left).
 Post-surgical repair with open reduction of the fracture with internal fixation involving screws and plate (right) allow re-alignment of the fracture fragments will allow the bones to heal correctly and in a timely fashion.

-X-ray is post repair of fibular fracture with plate and screws with a syndesomotic screw.
+Displaced filbular fracture with ankle dislocation.
+Fracture was repaired with plate and screws with a syndesomotic screw.

 Pre and Postop Pics of ORIF Fibula Fracture with Deltoid Rupture

 Pre and Post-op X-rays status post ORIF Lateral Malleolar Fracture (Below)

 Pre and Postop X-rays of Lateral Malleolar Fracture

 Series of 15 y/o Displaced Fibular Fracture with syndesmosis and deltoid rupture